A man with a big belly holding a beer glass

 Alcohol causes inflammation in your body, affects your gut microbiome and damages your gut wall.
 When your body is inflamed and when you have gut dysbiosis, you can’t burn fat.

-Alcohol drives up your appetite and removes inhibitions so you are likely to act on your impulses.
+Alcohol also drives up your appetite and removes inhibitions so you are likely to act on your impulses.
 Next thing you are bingeing on greasy and sweet junk food.

-When you are trying to lose fat and build muscle, you’re better abstaining from alcohol altogether.
+And when you are trying to lose fat and build muscle, you’re better abstaining from alcohol altogether.

 General FAQ